S1M0N38/tetris/README.md

 ## Detail of implementation

 This version of Tetris meant to be as close as possible to the ordinary ones.
-Here are the references that I consult to recreate the game mechanics.
+Here are the references that I consult to recreate the game mechanics and some brief explanations of the design choices.

 ### Tetrominoes definition